edmarCodes/ModSimMobot/README.md

 - Modify state table on motor manager
 - Add new states on motor manager (LINE_LEFT, LINE_RIGHT, LINE_BACKWARD, LINE_FORWARD) to deal with line sensors
 - Modify the code base on the new state table
+- uart_Debug_Update() function call on infinite loop in Sumobot_simple.c is just for debugging purposes, it can be used on simulation using Proteus.
+Comment that line to remove the delay for the action of each manager if you will test the code on actual sumobot.
 ## v0.3
 - Define line tracer manager
 - Modify state table for motor manager, integrating line manager